platformio/platformio-docs/en/stable/_sources/projectconf/section_env_advanced.rst.txt

 A list of PRE and POST extra scripts.

-See details and examples in :ref:`projectconf_advanced_scripting` section.
+See details and examples in :ref:`scripting` section.

 If you plan to share these scripts with :ref:`pioremote` machine, please put them to :ref:`projectconf_pio_shared_dir`.